-Europe faces numerous challenges, as recognised by scientific papers, decision-makers, citizens, and of course, our young people.
-These challenges are associated major trends increasingly shape everyday life and alter the socio-economic landscape of the continent. which still wields significant global influence.
+Europe faces numerous challenges, as recognised by scientific many papers, decision-makers, citizens, and of course, our young people.
+These challenges are associated with major trends that increasingly shape everyday life and alter the socio-economic landscape of the continent. which still wields significant global influence.
 In 2022, the EU Annual Report confirmed the existence of a significant divide between rural and urban areas, which has been a notable issue in recent years.